Ahihud: History

-The moshav was established land that had belonged to the depopulated Palestinian village of al-Birwa.
+The moshav was established on land located near the depopulated Palestinian village of al-Birwa.
 Conder and Kitchener thought that al-Birwa preserves in its name the more ancient name of Beri (בירי), mentioned in the Jerusalem Talmud (Pesahim iv.1 [26a]), seeing that both it and Kabul are mentioned together.
 According to Josephus, the villages in the immediate vicinity of Kabul were pillaged and burnt during the First Jewish revolt against Rome.
 A train station was opened in 2017.

 Archaeology

 In 2008 a large Byzantine-era oil refinery was discovered on the outskirts on the moshav.
 Among the artifacts recovered during excavations were roof tiles, a marble colonnette, fragments of a marble chancel screen, stem lamps, a carved plate with a figure carrying a child and a bronze lamp chain.
 These items indicate that a church may have been located nearby and the olive press was situated inside a Byzantine monastery.
 An archaeological excavation of the site was conducted in 2010 and in 2014 by Rafeh Abu-Rya, on behalf of the Israel Antiquities Authority (IAA).